-Mumps in Pregnancy – Should You Be Concerned?
+Mumps in Pregnancy – Causes, Symptoms and Vaccination

-Mumps is an infection which is generally observed in children.
-But it may also affect a pregnant woman in the early stages of her pregnancy.
-If this infection is left unattended, it may lead to severe complications.
-Although the first infection usually imparts an immunity for life within the body, it is best not contracted when you are pregnant.
+Mumps is a contagious viral infection which is generally observed in children.
+However, it may also affect a pregnant woman, especially in the early stages of her pregnancy, leading to concerns about mumps and pregnancy.
+If this infection is left unattended, it may lead to severe complications for both the mother and the developing fetus.
+Although the first infection usually imparts lifelong immunity, it is best to avoid contracting mumps during pregnancy due to potential risks.
+The mumps vaccine in pregnancy is generally not recommended, as it contains live attenuated virus, which could pose a theoretical risk to the unborn baby.
+Therefore, women are advised to complete their vaccinations before conceiving.

 What Is Mumps?

 Mumps is an infection that manifests in the body in the form of swelling of the glands that make saliva, causing immense pain.
-In certain cases, various other areas of the body may undergo swelling and inflammation as well.
+In certain cases, various other areas of the body may undergo swelling and inflammation as well (1).

 What Causes Mumps?

 A paramyxovirus causes mumps.
 It easily spreads by airborne droplets of infected saliva.
-It may spread when a contaminated person coughs or sneezes, thereby releasing the pathogens in the air.
+It may spread when a contaminated person coughs or sneezes, thereby releasing the pathogens in the air (2).
 Anyone coming in contact with these pathogens can easily get infected.

 How Common Is Mumps in Pregnant Women?